networkwithoutborders/Long-Range-Surveillance/README.md

 <h1 align="center"><a name="section_name">Surveillance GUI</a></h1>

 <div align="justify">
-A GUI model of a software prototype with latest features developed to aid surveillance systems' monitoring.
+A GUI model of a software prototype with latest features developed to aid long range surveillance without training dataset or ground truth values.
 </div>

 <br>